manoj-surya/manoj-surya/README.md

 ## Glad to see you here!
 <p style="margin-right: 10px;" >
   I'm a Full-Stack Developer which allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.<br>
-  Always looking to build amazing things with amazing people.
+  <h5>Always looking to build amazing things with amazing people.</h5>

 </p>